mhkeller/layercake/src/content/guide/03-computed-context-values.md

 ### aspectRatio `Number`

 The aspect ratio of the chart, `width / height`.
-This is also exposed as a variable on the Layer Cake slot so you can access it with `let:aspectRatio`.
-For example, you could use it to selectively display some components over others:
+As a slot prop, you could use it to selectively display some components over others:

 ```svelte
 <LayerCake